Create AWS CloudWatch Evidently Segments

 description: example

-The description property adds human-readable documentation explaining the segment’s purpose.
-This helps teams understand which audiences each segment targets without parsing the pattern syntax.
+The description property adds human-readable documentation to explain the segment’s purpose.
+This helps teams understand the intent behind complex pattern rules when segments are referenced across multiple experiments or launches.

 Beyond these examples

-These snippets focus on specific segment features: pattern-based audience filtering and segment metadata and tagging.
-They’re intentionally minimal rather than full experimentation workflows.
+These snippets focus on specific segment features: pattern-based audience segmentation and segment metadata and tagging.
+They’re intentionally minimal rather than full experiment configurations.

 The examples don’t require pre-existing infrastructure.
-They focus on configuring the segment as a standalone filter.
+They focus on segment definition as standalone resources.

 To keep things focused, common segment patterns are omitted, including:

-• Integration with Evidently projects, features, and launches
+• Integration with Evidently projects, experiments, or launches

-These omissions are intentional: the goal is to illustrate how segment filtering is wired, not provide drop-in experimentation modules.
+These omissions are intentional: the goal is to illustrate how segment patterns are wired, not provide drop-in experimentation modules.
 See the Evidently Segment resource reference for all available configuration options.

 Let's create AWS CloudWatch Evidently Segments